-This practice will be avoided as far as possible but, sometimes, it simplifies the reasoning; I will even use it to refer to genetic information that could be situated in different genes, when this case is not relevant.
+We will avoid this practice as far as possible but, sometimes, it simplifies the reasoning; it will even refer to genetic information that could be in different genes when this case is not relevant.

-Finally, the study of the genetic variability is a functional analysis and not in its chemical or biochemical composition; therefore, in this sense the genetic information can be assimilated to the following concepts or examples:
+This study of the genetic variability is functional analysis and not of its biochemical composition; therefore, in this sense, the genetic information could be like the following concepts or examples:

 Source code of a computer program